xARPES/xARPES/README.md

 	bash Miniconda3-latest-Linux-x86_64.sh

-Then scroll down the license agreement and answer `yes` to the following question:
+Then press Enter to get to the end of the license agreement, and answer `yes` to the following question:

 	Do you accept the license terms? [yes|no]